Understanding Wikipedia’s Article Deletion Policies

 - Promotional or overly commercial tone that feels self-serving rather than informative.

-- Plagiarism or weak citation practices, making the content difficult to verify.
+- Plagiarism or weak citation practices make the content difficult to verify.

-- Poor structure or lack of neutral language, which undermines Wikipedia’s standard for objectivity.
+- Poor structure or lack of neutral language undermines Wikipedia’s standard for objectivity.

 A Wikipedia page deletion scenario